hyperledger-labs/splice/cluster/images/docs/src/sv_operator/bootstrap.rst

 ---------------

 If your SV node is unable to complete its first startup (after waiting for up to 2 minutes), consult the logs recorded to ``log/canton.log`` for hints about potential reasons.
-You can also inspect these logs to confirm that your SV node is actively performing its service to the network, once bootstrapped. [#]_
+You can also inspect these logs to confirm that your SV node is actively performing its service to the network, once onboarded. [#]_

 .. [#] More sophisticated means of monitoring SV nodes will be made available soon.